 The Story of Eagles Mere's Crestmont Inn

 The inspiration for this Pennsylvania country inn began when William Warner came to Eagles Mere in 1899 and discovered the beauty of the town's highest point.
 He returned in September of that year with 200 carpenters and craftsmen.
 By June of 1900, he officially opened the doors of the lovely Crestmont Inn's 110-room hotel.
-Many notables came for the ensuing summers to enjoy the town's beauty and for tennis, boating, swimming in the pleasant waters of the natural lakes, and, of course, the Crestmont's famous meals.
+Many notables came for the ensuing summers to enjoy the town's beauty and activities like tennis, boating, swimming in the pleasant waters of the natural lakes, and, of course, enjoying the Crestmont's famous meals.

-In 1914, The Wash House was added to accommodate the work needed to keep the hotel's linens fresh, housing 24 ironing boards, enormous commercial mangles and washing machines.
+In 1914, The Wash House was added to accommodate the work needed to keep the hotel's linens fresh, housing 24 ironing boards, enormous commercial mangles, and washing machines.
 In 1926, the Evergreen lodge was built to house the hotel's summer staff.

 The hotel passed onto William Warner's granddaughter and husband, Peggy and Tingle Dickerson, who operated the historic inn from the early 1930s through the summer of 1969.
 When the hotel was sold in 1971, it passed through several owners until the Eagles Mere Conservancy bought the 320+ acre property.
 In 1981, the Conservancy sold the dilapidated hotel and fifteen acres atop the hill to Kathleen and Robert Oliver.

-By this time, the grand dame of hotels had deteriorated beyond salvage, but through much labor, love, and effort, several of the smaller buildings were renovated and restored.
+By this time, the grand dame of hotels had deteriorated beyond salvage, but, through much labor, love, and effort, several of the smaller buildings were renovated and restored.